open-mmlab/mmtracking/docs/en/tutorials/config_sot.md

     rule='greater',
     save_best='success') # The config to build the evaluation hook
 # yapf:disable
-log_config = dict(  # config to register logger hook
+log_config = dict(  # Config to register logger hook
-    interval=50,
-    hooks=[
+    interval=50,  # Interval to print the log hooks=[
       dict(type='TextLoggerHook', by_epoch=False),
       dict(type='TensorboardLoggerHook', by_epoch=False),
-        dict(type='WandbLoggerHook', by_epoch=False,
-             init_kwargs={'entity': entity, 'project': project, 'config': cfg_dict}), # The Wandb logger is also supported, It requires `wandb` to be installed.
+      dict(type='WandbLoggerHook', by_epoch=False,  # The Wandb logger is also supported, It requires `wandb` to be installed. init_kwargs={'entity': "OpenMMLab",  # The entity used to log on Wandb 'project': "MMTracking",  # Project name in WandB 'config': cfg_dict}),  # Check https://docs.wandb.ai/ref/python/init for more init arguments.
-        # ClearMLLoggerHook, DvcliveLoggerHook, MlflowLoggerHook, NeptuneLoggerHook, PaviLoggerHook, SegmindLoggerHook are also supported based on MMCV implementation.
+  ])  # ClearMLLoggerHook, DvcliveLoggerHook, MlflowLoggerHook, NeptuneLoggerHook, PaviLoggerHook, SegmindLoggerHook are also supported based on MMCV implementation.
-    ])

 # yapf:enable
 # runtime settings
 total_epochs = 20  # Total epochs to train the model